Vungle/Unity-Plugin/README.md

 Once you've created an account you can follow our [Getting Started for Unity Guide](https://support.vungle.com/hc/en-us/articles/360003455452) to complete the integration.
 Remember to get the Vungle App ID from the Vungle dashboard.

-### Requirements
+### Vungle Unity Plugijn Requirements
+* iOS supports Unity 5.4.1 or higher and Unity 2017
-* The Vungle Unity Plugin supports Unity 4 and higher for iOS and Android builds.
+* Android supports Unity 5.3.2 or higher and Unity 2017.
-* Windows 10 supports Unity 5.2 and higher.
+* Windows supports Unity 5.3.2 or higher and Unity 2017.

 ### Running the Vungle sample app
 To run our sample app, download our Unity Sample app.
 Create a new project in Unity.
-With Unity open and your project presented, double-click the included VunglePlugin-6.3.0.unitypackage file to add the Vungle Unity Plugin to your application.
+With Unity open and your project presented, double-click the included VunglePlugin-6.4.4.unitypackage file to add the Vungle Unity Plugin to your application.

 Click All to select everything before importing.